 You don’t have to complete this step if your Conversational Cloud account was created after August 20, 2021.
 If you have an older account, complete this step.

-In Conversational Cloud, from the dashboard of Conversational AI applications, select Bot Accounts to access the application.
-Then, enable the settings as shown below.
-Turn on Enable Context API, and select Use Conversational Cloud Site Id.
+In Conversational Cloud, open Bot Accounts.
+On the Account Details page, enable the settings as shown below.
+Turn on Conversation Context Service, and select Use Conversational Cloud Site ID.

 Next, create the Dynamic Routing bot.